fcrozat/gdm-container/README.md

 ** no sandboxing

-* On host, install the following packages: podman, systemdt-experimental (and nss-systemd is using distributions where it is not merged with systemd package)
+* On host, install the following packages: podman, systemd-experimental (and nss-systemd is using distributions where it is not merged with systemd package)
 * ensure SELinux is configured in Permissive mode
 * run as root: podman container runlabel install-sysext registry.opensuse.org/suse/alp/workloads/tumbleweed_containerfiles/suse/alp/workloads/gdm:latest (this will fetch OCI container and convert it to a local systemd system extension=
 * systemd-sysext merge